 Summer Pre-College Art

 Individual instruction, in-class work sessions, critiques, demonstrations and lectures are all part of the classroom experience.
-You should expect to attend nightly open studios in order to complete work outside of class.
-The Pre-College Art curriculum focuses on the fundamentals of technical skill as well as the growth of your conceptual thinking and how those elements are applied to personal artistic practice.
+Students should expect to attend nightly open studios in order to complete work outside of class.
+The Pre-College Art curriculum focuses on the fundamentals of technical skill as well as the growth of conceptual thinking and how those elements are applied to personal artistic practice.

 During session one all three and six-week students take the following courses: